SKIP TO MAIN CONTENT

 Affordable and Clean Energy Locally

 Texas is a significant contributor to the United States energy system.
-According to Green Dallas, Texas is the largest petroleum refiner in the US, produces more than 3 times the natural gas than any other state, and also leads in wind and biodiesel production.
+According to the Texas Comptroller, the state accounted for almost 12 percent of the nation’s total net energy generation in 2021— producing nearly half of all US oil, a quarter of natural gas, and a quarter of wind-powered electricity in the nation.
 Issues with the Texas energy grid made national news in February of 2021 when a disastrous winter storm wreaked havoc on ERCOT [Electric Reliability Council of Texas] and the electric grid.
 In the future, energy will continue to remain a significant sustainability and accessibility issue.
 It will be vital for the state of Texas to continue producing renewable energy and be effectively prepared for possible future climate disasters.

 Highlights